 How They Define Pride

 Our SELF or Ego is basically who we are as a person.
 It’s not good or bad, it’s just what makes us, us.
-Unhealhty pride happens when we do or say things for the purpose of people praising us or for making our SELF feel good, at the expense of another person's SELF.
+Unhealthy pride happens when we do or say things for the purpose of people praising us or for making our SELF feel good or putting our SELF ahead of someone else's SELF.
 Pride wants our SELF to be praised, get glory, be worshiped and be highly talked about, even when we’re not in the room.
 Unhealthy pride can give us an elevated view of our own SELF that is not accurate, but we truly start to believe it and act to reinforce what we've come to believe as true.
 And when someone questions or challenges the view of our SELF as not being accurate, the fireworks begin.

-Here are some of the definitions I found
+Here are some of the definitions of pride I found